Young English professor and local rock musician was exposed to asbestos dust while washing father’s work clothes as a kid.

 Mr. Panza was diagnosed with mesothelioma in 2012.
 This is a terminal form of cancer and the only known cause in the United States is asbestos exposure.
 He has received several rounds of chemotherapy and radiation as well as radical surgery which resulted in the removal of one of his lungs and part of his diaphragm in an effort to prolong his life.
 There is no cure for mesothelioma.
 Mr. Panza is only 40 years old.

-Gary Paul, partner at Waters Kraus & Paul and lead trial attorney for the Panzas, said “I am so proud to represent John and his wife Jane.
+Gary Paul, partner at Waters Kraus Paul & Siegel and lead trial attorney for the Panzas, said “I am so proud to represent John and his wife Jane.
 True justice happened today.”

 Mr. Panza, an English professor considered to be an expert on Mary Shelley’s Frankenstein, is very active in the arts and music community in Cleveland.
 In addition to playing in a rock band, he helped organize a program that matches musicians with bands and is board president of Heights Arts.
 However, he has had to step back from many of his roles due to his mesothelioma.

 Mr. Panza is married to his high school sweetheart.
 They have a young daughter and had hoped for more children, but the medication for Mr. Panza’s cancer prevents that from happening.